 Eat Less Meat

 According to the Union of Concerned Scientists, the most environmentally responsible thing a consumer can do after driving a fuel-efficient car is to not eat beef.

-While most of the world's population today subsists on vegetarian or near-vegetarian diet, citizens in industrialized countries consume vast quantities of animal protein.
-Americans eat an average of 260 lb. of meat each per year, the world's highest rate.
-That’s about three times the average in East Asia, and 40 times the average in Bangladesh.
+While most of the world’s population today subsists on a vegetarian or near-vegetarian diet, citizens in industrialized countries consume vast quantities of animal protein.
+Americans eat an average of 260 lb. of meat each per year—the world’s highest rate.
+That’s about three times the average in East Asia, and forty times the average in Bangladesh.

-Animal-based food is typically much less energy efficient than grains, vegetables, legumes, seeds and fruits.
+Animal-based food is typically much less energy efficient than grains, vegetables, legumes, seeds, and fruits.
 Raising livestock takes prodigious quantities of water and energy.
 A pound of beef requires anywhere from 2,500 to 5,000 gallons of water to produce.
-The crops necessary to feed farmed animals use fully half of the United States' dwindling water supply as well as a great deal of petroleum-based fertilizers.
-By the time a factory-raised cow is slaughtered it will have consumed roughly 284 gallons of oil worth of fertilizer alone.
-By contrast, beans require 4% of the energy needed to produce their caloric equivalent in beef.
+The crops necessary to feed farmed animals use fully half of the United States’s dwindling water supply, as well as a great deal of petroleum-based fertilizers.
+By the time a factory-raised cow is slaughtered, it will have consumed roughly 284 gallons of oil worth of fertilizer alone.
+By contrast, beans require 4 percent of the energy needed to produce their caloric equivalent in beef.

 Besides using large amounts of energy and water, intensive livestock operations are one of the leading sources of water pollution in the United States, due to the massive quantities of animal waste that are created each year.
 Livestock create 130 times the waste that humans do, often contaminated with toxins and antibiotics.